 The design of subscription plans should be based on number of QR Codes and not on number of scans.

-We created a comparison chart of the top QR Code Generators available on the web in 2016.
-This will help you select the best one for your business.
+We conducted exhaustive research in 2018 and created a detailed comparison chart.
+Here is a helpful comparison of the top QR Code Generators available on the web.
+This will help you select the best one for your business:

 Create your first QR Code

 Hope this makes it easy for you to choose the best QR Code generator software for your needs.